longlodw/thunderdb/README.md

-# Thunder
+# Thunderdb

-Thunder is a Go library that provides a lightweight, persistent, and datalog-like database interface.
+Thunderdb is a Go library that provides a lightweight, persistent, and datalog-like database interface.
 It leverages `bolt` for underlying storage and supports serialization via `MessagePack`, `JSON`, `Gob`, or custom marshalers/unmarshalers.

 This library is designed for Go applications needing an embedded database with capabilities for schema definitions, indexing, filtering, and complex query operations, including recursive queries for hierarchical data.